 The first island is a paradise that will include 4,6 kilometers of beaches, 2,4 square kilometers of parks and 25 kilometers of waterfront.

 The mangroves they will be made for business and events with a special space called Bamboo Beacon to host conferences or concerts.
 Finally, the Lagoon it will be a group of eight small islands built around a marina and it is here that people will be able to live in houseboats, on stilts or terraces.

-The three islands will be made up of different "districts" that will host around 16.000 people in all.
-The interconnected “urban water lilies” and all the islands will be able to exploit the resources locally.
+The three islands will be made up of different "districts" which will host around 16.000 people in all.
+The connected "urban water lilies" and all the islands will be able to exploit the resources locally.